MichaelDalton7/computer-pointer-controller/README.md

 python3 -m venv {ENVIRONMENT_NAME}
 ```

-Once your virtual environment is created activate by running the command below:
+Once your virtual environment has been created activate it by running the command below:

 ```
 source {ENVIRONMENT_NAME}/bin/activate
 ```

 ### Step 4.
-Install the projects dependencies on the virtual environment
+Install the projects dependencies in the virtual environment

 Once you have activated your virtual environment you will need to install all of the projects dependencies on this environment to run the application.

-To do this first you need to open the projects base directory in your terminal.
-This directory should contain a file call "requirements.txt".
+To do this, first you need to open the projects base directory in your terminal.
+This directory should contain a file called "requirements.txt".
 When you have opened this directory in your terminal run the command below:

 ```
 pip3 install -r requirements.txt